cccbr/runningatower/content/docs/070-ringingchamber/index.md

 A Risk assessment needs to be in place to show the risk and hazard from not having a 'fixed' box is greater than having it, therefore it is justified.

+Fixed boxes may become handy storage spaces.
+If this is the case consider what goes in them.
+It is not a good place to store the first aid kit.

 ## Carpets and Rope Mats

 ![Carpet, mats and boxes at Exeter Cathedral](floor_350.jpg)

 These should be fit for purpose.
 There is a commonly held belief that wool is better, however this anecdotal.
 Most rope wear is a result of the compression when the rope comes into contact with another surface.
 The cost of a high wool content carpet maybe a couple of thousand pounds more than a synthetic carpet.
 A new set of tail ends, every 5-8 years is cheaper over the typical 20 year period of a carpet.

+Ideally, mats should not overap as this produces a trip hazard.

 ## Ceiling, Rope Guides,  Spiders

 ![Rope guide at Melbourne, Derbyshire](guide_350.JPG)

 Are the rope bosses at the optimum height?
 Too high and the ropes can be flighty.
 Too low and the sallies can “jump” when coming down at backstroke.
+The ideal height is typically about 3 metres, this may be higher for larger bells.

 Ceiling boss material and the contact surface area has a huge effect on how a bell rope wears out.
 Cast iron generally corrodes and becomess abrasive to ropes, generally wearing out the rope immediately above the sally.
 A dense timber is better as it holds a polish and doesn’t abrade the ropes.
 If unsure, seek expert advice, maybe from your Society, ***[CCCBR](../170-glossary/#cccbr)***, or a professional bell hanger.